Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_slides.md

 `setup.py`, `setup.cfg`, `pyproject.toml`, `requirements.txt`.

 All are files which packaging-related tools consume.
-What do each of these files do?
+What do these files do?

 ---